radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 * 04 - add text on security of MS-CHAP.
 Rearrange and reword many sections for clarity.

 * 05 - Rework title to deprecating "insecure practices".
 Clarifications based on WG feedback.

+* 00 - adoption by WG.

+* 01 - review from Bernard Aboba.
+Added discussion on accounting, clarified and re-arranged text.

 --- back